 MA Wetlands Protection Act (MGL ch.131 s.40)

-Concord Wetlands Bylaw (Article 43 of 2009 Town Meeting)
+Concord Wetlands Bylaw (Article 43 of 2009 Town Meeting, as amended)

 Concord Wetlands Bylaw Regulations (Article 59 of 2010 Town Meeting)